veedata/veedata/README.md

 ### Hi there 👋

-Masters Student at Arizona State University, particularly insetested in **Data Science, Computer Vision** and **Mechatronics**. ✨
+PhD Student at Arizona State University.
+Tinkering with hardware and software.
+Always looking towards working at the intersection of new, exciting and stressful. ✨

-* 🧐   Interested in full stack.
-Focused on backend.
+* 🧐   Interested in databases.
+Focused on LSM-based KVS.
-* 🎓   Bachelor of Technology in information Technology.
+* 💻   Currently working on a lot! [[Reach out](mailto:viraj.online@asu,edu)]
-* 💻   Currently working on [Memories](https://github.com/veedata/memories) and rocksdb-hdfs.
+* 📚   Reading more about Microsoft, C++ and how things work.
-* 📚   Reading more about Microsoft, Python and how things work.
+* ✍🏻   Check out my (not so complete) website https://veedata.github.io/!
-* ✍🏻   Check out my website https://veedata.github.io/!
+* 📫   Connect with me on [linkedin](https://www.linkedin.com/in/veedata/)

 ---